dengwanc/Tiger/README.md

 If feasible by discuss, __design__ is better.
 Then the coding work.

-- issue template
+- Issue template
-- pull request template
+- Pull request template
-- a function at least own one unit test
+- A function at least own one unit test
-- all *.tig files must passed in every module
+- All *.tig files must passed in every module

 # Develop Guide

-- commit prefix usage
+- Commit prefix usage
 ```
 * ${description} // means modified/fixed/refactor
 + ${description} // means new feature/function